-HIST1H2AB (Histone Cluster 1, H2ab) is a Protein Coding gene.
+HIST1H2AB (Histone Cluster 1 H2A Family Member B) is a Protein Coding gene.
 Among its related pathways are Mitotic Prophase and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 GO annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
-An important paralog of this gene is HIST1H2AM.
+An important paralog of this gene is HIST1H2AE.

 UniProtKB/Swiss-Prot for HIST1H2AB Gene